 How to eat chai pecan granola

-My two favorite ways to eat this chai granola include on a smoothie bowl for breakfast or on top of a date filled with almond butter for a snack.
+My two favorite ways to eat this chai granola include on a smoothie bowl for breakfast or on top of an almond butter filled date for a snack.
 YUM!

 If you're looking for smoothie bowls to make with this granola recipe, I recommend checking out my Berry Acai Bowl or Cranberry Orange Smoothie Bowl.
-It would also go well sprinkled on top of any Fall-flavored smoothie recipe too.
+It would also go well sprinkled on top of any Fall-flavored smoothie recipe.

 If I'm being totally honest, I am also not above eating this chai granola straight out of the jar.